-Integers have unlimited size.
+Integers are signed and unlimited in size.
 Integer literals are written in decimal.

 Strings are variable-length arrays of 8-bit bytes.
-String literals are written exactly as in C.
+String literals are written exactly as in C. Null bytes have no special significance.

 Lists are variable-length arrays of Pthin values.
 Lists can be heterogeneous and can contain values of any type as elements.
 List literals are written in square brackets with elements separated by commas.